Alien Life

 How much does this branding effect apply in the cultural sphere generally?
 There can’t be much doubt, for instance, that a simple sketch attributed to Picasso will be worth far more, and receive far more attention and praise, than would be the case if that exact same sketch had been made by an artist no one has heard of.
 (Duchamp famously showed that, just by signing it, he could turn a urinal into a work of art.)
 I’m pretty sure that I have often given films, books, paintings etc a much more sympathetic hearing when I’ve known in advance that they are considered to be masterpieces, than I might otherwise have done.
 In fact, it’s hard to see how our appreciation of books and films could not be affected by their reputations, given that books and films only work at all by triggering associations in our mind, and their reputation will inevitably play a part in those associations.
 (Being perverse and prone to jealousy, I sometimes dislike books and films more than I otherwise would have done, precisely because of the kind of praise they’ve been given – but that’s still a branding effect.
 It’s still me being influenced by the book or film’s reputation.)

 Nevertheless it is still meaningful to ask if it’s the reputation of a work of art, or the associations that would be set up anyway by the work itself, that is the main contributor to the value that’s attributed to it.
 Watching a particularly good episode of Succession, my wife asked ‘Is Shakespeare really so much better than this?’
 I think it’s a good question.
 If you make up your mind that something’s wonderful, whether it’s Shakespeare or the Beatles, Ulysses or the Bible, then you will find wonderful things in it, and you are much more likely to make up your mind that something’s wonderful if everyone keeps telling you so.
+In the case of those four examples, there are whole industries devoted to celebrating their wonderfulness.

 Life isn’t like a novel